JayVee-Digital-Labs/jvdl-design-system/README.md

 ### Importing Styles

-In your project, open the app.tx, _app.js_app.tsx, or equivilent add import the compiled CSS
+In your project, open the app.tx, _app.js_app.tsx, global styles, or top level file ans add import the compiled CSS

 ```ts
 // Your top level App